bemer/lts-workshop/02-CreatingDockerImage/README.md

 To tag and push the web repository:

-    $ docker tag lts-demo-app:latest <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest
+    $ Docker tag lts-demo-app:latest <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest
-    $ docker push <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest
+    $ Docker push <account_id>.dkr.ecr.us-east-1.amazonaws.com/lts-demo-app:latest

 > Why `:latest`?
 This is the actual image tag.
 In most production environments, you'd tag images for different schemes:  for example, you might tag the most up-to-date image with `:latest`, and all other versions of the same container with a commit SHA from a CI job.
 If you push an image without a specific tag, it will default to `:latest`, and untag the previous image with that tag.
-For more information on Docker tags, see the Docker [documentation](https://docs.docker.com/engine/getstarted/step_six/).
+For more information on Docker tags, see the Docker [documentation](https://docs.Docker.com/engine/getstarted/step_six/).

 This step will take some minutes.
 When the command finishes, you should see something like this: